sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/inbox.md

 <Header/>

 This source collects inbox emails, retrieves attachments, and stores relevant email data.
-It uses the imaplib library for IMAP interactions and the dlt library for data processing.
+It uses the imaplib library for IMAP interactions and the data_load_tool library for data processing.

-This Inbox `dlt` verified source and
-[pipeline example](https://github.com/dlt-hub/verified-sources/blob/master/sources/inbox_pipeline.py)
-load data using the “Inbox” verified source to the destination of your choice.
+This Inbox `data_load_tool` verified source and [pipeline example](https://github.com/dlt-hub/verified-sources/blob/master/sources/inbox_pipeline.py) load data using the “Inbox” verified source to the destination of your choice.